Apolo-Technologies/zerium/README.md

 ### Configuration

-As an alternative to passing the numerous flags to the `gzrm` binary, you can also pass a configuration file via:
+As an alternative to passing the numerous flags to the `zeriumd` binary, you can also pass a configuration file via:

 ```
-$ gzrm --config /path/to/your_config.toml
+$ zeriumd --config /path/to/your_config.toml
 ```

 To get an idea how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:

 ```
-$ gzrm --your-favourite-flags dumpconfig
+$ zeriumd --your-favourite-flags dumpconfig
 ```

-*Note: This works only with gzrm v1.6.0 and above.*
+*Note: This works only with zeriumd v1.6.0 and above.*

 #### Docker quick start